Atharva-Srivastava/Headparser-Microservice/README.md

 To run this repository:-
 - Clone this repository from Github
-- In your Code Editor or IDE run "npm install to install the neccessary packages"
+- In your favourite Code Editor or IDE run "npm install to install the neccessary packages"
 - Run "node server.js to start the dvelopement server

 ### User stories: